arthijayaraman-lab/Automated-Atomic-Force-Microscopy-Image-Analysis/README.md

 # Automated Atomic Force Microscopy Image Analysis

-An unsupervised machine learning based workflow that automates identification and quantification of features (domain sizes exmaple showns in repo) in AFM images of polymer films.
+An unsupervised machine learning based workflow that automates identification and quantification of features (domain sizes example shows in repo) in AFM images of polymer films.